poetic/ember-cli-cordova-utils/README.md

 # ember-cli-cordova-utils

 A utility library for wrapping various cordova plugins to provide a unified interface whether or not you are running in the browser or app.
+This also includes removing the callbacks and returning promises instead.

 The general idea is to ease the development of these type of apps.

 ### Installation